 The proposed development comprises a centralised taller built form above a lower ground floor level car park on the site in order to minimise visual and acoustic privacy impacts and overshadowing impacts to surrounding and adjoining residential developments, particularly to the south of the site.
-Alternate options were considered including further excavation for a basement car parking level and sprawled buildings, however ultimately the development has proceeded as proposed based on excavation limitations, site topography and environmental impacts sprawled buildings would have on the subject site and adjoining properties.
+Alternate options were considered including sprawled buildings, however ultimately the development has proceeded as proposed based on excavation limitations, site topography and environmental impacts sprawled buildings would have on the subject site and adjoining properties.

-As detailed earlier, the site is adjoined by a drainage canal and residential development 20 metres to the south; a road and overpass to the east that has a height of approximately 12 metres above the subject site levels; public recreation park to the west containing trees that are up to 20 metres in height; and a railway corridor to the north.
+As detailed earlier, the site is adjoined by a drainage canal and residential development positioned 20 metres to the south; a road and overpass to the east that has a height of approximately 12 metres above the subject site levels; public recreation park to the west containing trees that are up to 20 metres in height; and a railway corridor to the north.
 The site itself contains significant and dense vegetation to the rear south-eastern corner with heights up to 20 metres.
 This local context negates the need for consistency with a particular streetscape or urban character given that the land is adjoined by taller natural and built forms that provide a vertical context.
+However it is noted that existing residential development in the local context comprises predominately single and 2 storey buildings of various typologies.

 Notably, the land to the east containing the road and overpass and land to the west containing the public park are not operational or developable land and are therefore not subject to a height limit under the LEP.
-The residential development to the south is separated from the site by a 22.5 to 25 metre setback comprising the drainage channel and canal as well as building setbacks providing physical separation from the development to that residential development.
-Furthermore, the proposed development is stepped to the rear of the site to ensure that it responds to the most sensitive land use being the residential development to the south.
-This includes increased setbacks to the built form and provision of open walkway verandahs to achieve a lighter weight interface with the residential dwellings to the south.
+The residential development to the south is separated from the site by a 20 metre setback from the sites southern boundary and comprises a drainage channel and canal as well as building setbacks providing physical separation from the development to that site.

+Furthermore, the proposed development is stepped to the rear of the site to ensure that it responds to the most sensitive land use being the residential development to the south and achieves a 2 storey built form with a maximum height of 7.5 metres for a depth of 15 metres into the site, which is well below the maximum HOB.